-Aoraki, or Mount Cook, is nestled within New Zealand’s largest mountains.
+Aoraki, or Mount Cook, is nestled within New Zealand’s largest mountain range the Southern Alps.
 It stands imposingly over the village and is a beautiful place to visit year round.

 Getting there is a 3 hour drive north of Queenstown.
 If you like salmon, make sure to stop off on the drive at one of the salmon farms (there’s at least two).
 If you don’t like planning or driving, book an awesome full day tour from Queenstown to Mount Cook.

 There’s not a lot of accommodation in Mount Cook Village and they can book up so it’s good to book in advance.
-The village is the perfect place to stay and the views are epic.
+The village is the perfect place to stay and the spectacular views out to the Southern Alps are epic.
 We chose to stay at Aoraki Mount Cook Alpine Lodge and we were very happy with our choice.